 Step Action 1.
 Confirm the identity of the patient using two (2) unique identifiers.
-Ensure the computer generated tube labels are accurate 2.
-Perform hand hygiene.
-3. Assemble required supplies 4.
-Prepare the blood culture bottles: a.
+Ensure the computer generated 2. tube labels are accurate Perform hand hygiene.
+3. 4.
+Assemble required supplies Prepare the blood culture bottles: a.
 Ensure integrity of each bottle- (sensor on the bottom should be grayish-green; yellow-coloured sensor indicates the broth is contaminated & bottle must be discarded).
 Check the expiry date & discard if necessary. b.
 Mark the desired fill volume level on each bottle- see Blood Volumes table.
 10 mL of blood per bottle is optimal for adults (bottles are pre-marked with 5mL increments) c.
 Remove protective plastic cap on bottles; sterilize rubber septum with 70% alcohol wipe and let air dry for 1 minute 5.
 Perform hand hygiene 6.
 Don gloves 7.
 Apply tourniquet and locate vein.
 Once vein has been located release the tourniquet to avoid hemodilution.
 8. Cleanse the site first with a 70% alcohol swab followed by a chlorohexidine swab.
 Use a radiating circular motion, from vein site outwards, cleaning area for 30 seconds per swab.
 Allow to air dry (approximately 30 seconds), do NOT fan dry or use gauze to dry site.
 NOTE: Do not re-palpate the vein before venipuncture.
 9. Re-apply the tourniquet.
 10. Perform venipuncture.
 11. Attach the aerobic (green) bottle to the collection adapter cap and hold the cap down on the bottle.
 Using the fill indicator line you marked, obtain the needed volume of blood.
 Remove the adapter cap from the bottle and attach it to the anaerobic (orange) bottle.
 Obtain the needed volume of blood.
 NOTE: Once blood flow is established release tourniquet (less than 1 minute).
-NOTE: If additional blood is required for other tests, draw them after the blood culture bottles are filled, following the Order of Draw Guide 12. the Sharps container.
+NOTE : If additional blood is required for other tests, draw them after the blood culture bottles are filled, following the Order of Draw Guide 12.
+Cover the venipuncture site with gauze and terminate the venipuncture.
+Apply pressure to the site, bandage site and dispose of butterfly needle in the Sharps container.
 Dispose of the disposable adapter cap in the garbage.
 13. Mix bottles by gentle inversion 4-5 times.
 Any other Vacutainer Tubes should be mixed according to the manufacurers guidelines for the tube type.
 Continued on next page